The easiest and best weight control method centers on making lifestyle changes, not dieting.

 The more you learn about the benefits of healthy eating, weight control, and exercise the more motivated you’ll become.

 You’ll also learn about how unhealthy eating, body fat, and lack of exercise damages your body and reduces the quality and length of your life.

 When I started learning about healthy foods, I quickly realized that I was completely ignorant about nutrition.
 Like most people, I had been taught about so-called good eating through a lifetime of exposure to food producers and fast-food restaurant advertisements.

 I concluded that I had been brainwashed by this advertising and so had everyone else.
 I had been eating unhealthy food believing it was good for me and it seemed like everybody else was doing the same.

 We have also been taught over the years by the various USDA food pyramids, which have not reflected a healthy diet.
 They have more closely resembled the interests of animal food product companies and the grain producers that feed their animals.
 How do I know these things?
 By watching documentaries that point out that the USDA’s “other” responsibility, which is an obvious conflict of interest, is to support food producers.
 And the biggest and most influential player is the animal food products industry.
 In addition, these documentaries present statistical information that clearly shows a pattern of heart disease, diabetes, cancer, and a host of other health problems associated with the USDA’s diet recommendations.
 Browse a list of these documentaries here.

-The most recent USDA food pyramid (June 2011) is better than those in the past, but it still does not represent the optimum diet.
+The most recent USDA food pyramid (June 2011) is better than those in the past, but it still does not represent the optimal diet.
 The Harvard School of Public Health describes a much better diet in their Healthy Eating Plate graphic.
 It still doesn’t reflect the “best” diet though.